reactjs/react.dev/beta/src/content/apis/react-dom/components/input.md

 These props are only relevant for [controlled inputs:](#controlling-an-input-with-a-state-variable)

 * [`checked`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement#checked): A boolean.
-For a checkbox input or a radio button is selected, specifies whether it is selected.
+For a checkbox input or a radio button, specifies whether it is selected.
 * [`value`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement#value): A string.
 For a text input, specifies its text value.
 (For radio buttons, specifies the form data value.)

-If you pass `checked` or `value`, and the value you're passing is not `undefined`, the input becomes controlled.
-Controlled inputs must also provide an `onChange` event handler that updates the value you're passing.
+If you pass non-undefined `value` to a text input (or `checked` to a checkbox or a radio button), they become controlled.
+For controlled inputs, you must also provide an `onChange` event handler updating the passed value.

 These props are only relevant for uncontrolled inputs: